 The 29th Annual South Dakota Environmental and Ground Water Quality Conference will be held March 8-9 at the Best Western Ramkota Hotel in Pierre.

 Six more South Dakota properties were recently added to the National Register of Historic Places, according to the South Dakota State Historical Society.

 The South Dakota Department of Tourism has recognized 143 businesses and organizations in 43 communities across South Dakota for their outstanding customer service.

-Gov. Dennis Daugaard announced today that he will appoint Liza Clark of Pierre to serve as commissioner of the Bureau of Finance and Management.
+Gov. Dennis Daugaard announced today that he will appoint Scott Bollinger of Pierre to serve as commissioner of the Bureau of Administration.

 Attorney General Marty Jackley, Secretary of State Shantel Krebs and the South Dakota Sheriff?s Association confirm the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has determined that South Dakota?s Gold Card Concealed Pistol Permit and Enhanced Permit to Carry a Concealed Pistol qualify as alternatives to the background check requirement for firearm purchases.

 The word that best sums up the public trust held by elected officials is stewardship.
 Stewardship ? the careful and responsible management of something entrusted to one's care ? has been my goal as governor.